liip/RMT/README.md

             tag-prefix: "{branch-name}_"
         post-release-actions: [vcs-publish]

-    # This entry allow to override some parameters for the master branch
+    # This entry allow to override some parameters for the main branch
-    master:
+    main:
         prerequisites: [working-copy-check, display-last-changes]
         pre-release-actions:
             changelog-update: